SAIF is committed to helping injured workers return to work when they are ready.

 Let your claims adjuster or consultant know:

 - If the worker refuses the modified work or fails to report to work on the start date

-- If the work available for the worker is less than on the Job Offer letter
+- If the work available for the worker is less than specified by the job offer letter

-Send a copy of the physician's release, the approved Job Description, and your written Job Offer to the SAIF claims adjuster and/or return-to-work consultant, along with certified receipts.
+Send a copy of the physician's release, the approved job description, your written job offer, and certified receipts to the SAIF claims adjuster and/or return-to-work consultant.